onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 succeeds.
 However note that if the mint fails, the entire transaction will revert, unwinding the wrapped FLOW and approval.

+Again, since the ERC721 has a 50% chance of failure and the success of the transaction is conditioned on successfully minting, your transaction may fail.
+If it does fail, importantly the entire transaction reverts, unwinding the wrapped FLOW deposit and approval - the wrapping and approval transactions **do not execute** in the event of mint failure!
+This is the main takeaway of this guide, that you embed a whole sequence of EVM transactions into one atomic operation using Cadence and if the primary intent (or intents) does not execute, everything else is reverted as well.

+In our case, you'll want to submit a transaction until one succeeds.
 Once you submit a successful transaction, you'll see a transaction ID with event logs in the Flow Runner output.
 Let's take a closer look at the transaction and its results in the Flowscan block explorer.

 ![Flow Runner output on successful transaction execution](./flow-runner-successful-output.png)